Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-09-22** : 🔥 ***Enhancement of models lists for some modules*** 🔥 > Handling of locals models (manually downloaded .safetensors and .gguf models) is now modified for Stable Diffusion-based modules, Chatbot and LoRAs models.
+These models are now listed at the bottom of models lists, in the "Local models" category, instead of being at the top of these lists.

   * 🆕 **2024-09-21** : 🔥 ***This week's updates*** 🔥 >
     - Support for High-end Chatbot model [bartowski/Mistral-Small-Instruct-2409-GGUF](https://hf.co/bartowski/Mistral-Small-Instruct-2409-GGUF).
     - Support for SDXL Fast models [stablediffusionapi/dream-diffusion-lightning](https://hf.co/stablediffusionapi/dream-diffusion-lightning), [John6666/comradeship-xl-v9a-spo-dpo-flash-sdxl](https://hf.co/John6666/comradeship-xl-v9a-spo-dpo-flash-sdxl) and SDXL anime model [GraydientPlatformAPI/sanae-xl](https://hf.co/GraydientPlatformAPI/sanae-xl) to Stable Diffusion-based module.